At a Glance

 - Benefits: Enjoy hybrid working, free parking, and a supportive work environment.

-- Why this job: Make a real impact on people's management while enjoying a dynamic workplace culture.
+- Why this job: Make a real impact in HR while enjoying a dynamic workplace culture.

 - Qualifications: CIPD Level 5 preferred; 2 years of HR Generalist experience required.

-- Other info: Must have a full driving licence and access to a vehicle for site travel.
+- Other info: Must have a full driving licence and access to a vehicle for travel.

 This is a fantastic opportunity for an individual who is a People Partner HR Generalist working within a pleasurable, engaging, and liberal public sector organisation.
 This role will be based in Cambridgeshire, offering hybrid/agile working.
 However, travel is essential to other sites across Cambridgeshire, and you would require a full driving licence and access to your own vehicle.